visualDust/gavin.gong.host/blog/2024-02-18-get-started-with-cuda-programming/index.md

 :::danger
 **BEFORE YOU CONTINUE**
-This is a short version of the first five chapters of [Professional CUDA C Programming](https://www.cs.utexas.edu/~rossbach/cs380p/papers/cuda-programming.pdf), summarized by [VisualDust](https://gavin.gong.host).
-The content on this page does not completely refer to the content in the book, but adds additional new content to facilitate understanding.
+This page is a mixture of the first five chapters of [Professional CUDA C Programming](https://www.cs.utexas.edu/~rossbach/cs380p/papers/cuda-programming.pdf), and [NVIDIA's official CUDA C++ Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html), and [Keter's CUDA Tutorial](https://cuda.keter.top) as well as other source of knowledge about CUDA programming, summarized by [VisualDust](https://gavin.gong.host).
+The content on this page does not completely refer to the source of reference, but adds additional new content to facilitate understanding.
 Please refer to the original document for more accurate information.
 :::

 <!--truncate-->